 \subsection{On-Device SNN Training and Inference}

-Previous studies on on-device SNNs can be classified into two categories: inference, and training with updating.
+Previous studies on on-device SNNs can be classified into two categories: inference and training with updating.
 The lightweight SNN is a crucial application for resource-constrained edge devices~\citep{yu2024ec}.
-For instance, Lite-SNN~\citep{liu2024lite} proposes a spatial-temporal compression strategy to enable low memory and computational cost.
-Most researchers focus on efficient quantization for SNN-training like SNN pruning~\citep{wei2025qp,qiu2025quantized,yu2025ecc} to enhance SNN deployment.
-Current SNN training and updating focus on gradient update~\citep{anumasa2024enhancing} or local SNN training optimization~\citep{mukhoty2023direct,yu2024fedlec} to enable low-latency SNN training on devices.
+For instance, Lite-SNN~\citep{liu2024lite} proposes a spatial-temporal compression strategy to reduce memory and computational cost.
+Most researchers focus on efficient quantization for SNN-training like SNN pruning~\citep{wei2025qp,qiu2025quantized,yu2025ecc}, to facilitate efficient deployment.
+Current SNN training and updating focus on gradient update~\citep{anumasa2024enhancing} or local SNN training optimization~\citep{mukhoty2023direct,yu2024exploiting} to enable low-latency SNN training on devices.
 In this work, we explore both SNN-batch training on abundant base classes and inference in FSCIL phases, which typically occur in the over-changing on-device environments, achieving high performance and low energy consumption.